annccyn/dsa4263_project/README.md

 - Random Forest Classifier
 - XGBoost Classifier

-We chose XGBoost with Group Lasso as our final model for prediction of test cases.
+We chose XGBoost with Lasso as our final model for prediction of test cases.

 ## How to run the Project
 Download files from above Google Drive link, add to `/data` folder